A universal vision transformer for fast calorimeter simulations: Methods

 \subsubsection{Fine-tuning of pretrained networks.}

 In the fine-tuning setting, our goal is to train a neural network on a large dataset and ``finetune'', in a second training step, on a smaller dataset sampled from the target distribution.
-A successful fine-tuning will show better data efficiency, meaning that the neural network achieves better generalization at fixed resources.
+A successful fine-tuning will show improved performance compared to a network trained from scratch at fixed resources, either the size of the training dataset or number of training iterations.
 If the pretraining and target detectors are the same, the fine-tuning step is straightforward: all pretrained weights can be preserved, and only the optimization continues on the target dataset.
 However, if the detector geometry differs between the pretraining and fine-tuning datasets, several components of the architecture may no longer match in dimensionality.
 This makes part of the pretrained parameters incompatible and requires careful reinitialization.
 In practice, we have to address the following: \begin{itemize} \item Embedding layer: the optimal patch size can be different between datasets and we have to realign the training.
 We find a simple interpolation between the original dimensionality and the final one to work well in practice; \item Embedding of the conditions: the energy ratios and the global conditions may follow a different distribution depending on the incident particle, the detector specifics, and the incident energy.
 We devise a preprocessing which keeps the boundary of the distributions unchanged.
 This choice minimizes the distributional shift in the fine-tuning step; \item Final layer: a change in the dimensionality of the final velocity vector requires a reinitialization of the final ``head'' layer.
 This step is similar to foundation models~\cite{Hallin:2025ywf} where the final head contains few learnable parameters and spatial information, and can be retrained quickly, while the pretrained transformer backbone provides a strong inductive bias; \item Positional embedding: the learnable position embedding is reinitialized if the total number of patches changes.
 In particular, we recompute the spatial grid and reinitialize the learnable frequencies. \end{itemize} The specific choices adopted in the various datasets are discussed in the corresponding result sections.
 In general, we train reinitialized layers with a learning rate five times larger than the base one.
 We posit that general features, e.g the sparsity, of calorimeter showers are encoded in the large ViT backbone during pretraining.
 The second fine-tuning step can leverage these general aspects of calorimeter showers for a more efficient training dynamic.
 Even if embedding and final layers may have to be reinitialized, the majority of the learnable weights ($>$99\%), which are still optimized during fine-tuning, are contained in the universal backbone.
+The same network architectures can be used to train normalizing flows, for faster generation at the cost of accuracy~\cite{Favaro:2025ift}.